Bad Boy Cauliflower

-This cauliflower dish is dead simple.
-It’s also intriguing because has some Italian herbs, some Middle Eastern tahini, and the Japanese miso.
+This cauliflower dish is so simple.
+It’s also intriguing because it has some Italian herbs, some Middle Eastern tahini, and the Japanese miso.
 You might scratch your head.
 But trust.

 Because it all does work together beautifully.
 The cauliflower gets crisp and charred on the edges.
 After the florets are roasted, toss them in the quite thick sauce of tahini, miso, red wine vinegar and a splash of water.
 The heat of the cauliflower will loosen up the sauce and coat every inch in delicious nuttiness, umami and a tad of tang.
 The only change I made was to decrease the amount of salt from 2 teaspoons to one, but you can always use more if you like it on the saltier side.

-Bourdain says one adult could easily polish off the entire dish for dinner.
+Bourdain figured one adult could easily polish off the entire dish for dinner.

-As usual, he says it exactly like it is.
+As always, he told it like it is.